PaarthPandey10/cloud-practitioner-labs/a06-databases-in-practice/screenshots/README.md

-# A6 – Create RDS Instance Screenshots
+# A6 – Databases In Practice Screenshots

 > Visual reference for the RDS instance and read replica lab.